Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 ep.addMocoCustomGoal('custom_goal',weight,power,divide_by_distance);
 ```

 This paradigm has implications for OpenSim and MATLAB developers beyond the scope of just incorporating novel MocoGoals; these same tools can be used to extend other classes and easily incorporate them into existing MATLAB-OpenSim scripts.
-We have posted all tools, instructions and simulation results related to this project on GitHub and SimTK.org (simtk.org/projects/moco-ep).
+We have posted all tools, instructions and simulation results related to this project on [GitHub](https://github.com/Aravind-Sundararajan/MocoExtendProblem) and [SimTK.org](https://simtk.org/projects/moco-ep).

 ## Requirements

-- Download and install OpenSim from https://simtk.org and follow the documentation for setting up OpenSim’s MATLAB scripting environment.
+- Download and install OpenSim from [SimTK](https://simtk.org) and follow the documentation for setting up OpenSim’s MATLAB scripting environment.
 - Follow the instructions (OpenSim) to download necessary dependencies for both scripting in MATLAB and C++ development.
 - In MATLAB, configure MEX with mex -setup C++ to use the MS VisualStudio 2019+.